usnistgov/semait_mizr/README.md

 # Quick Start

-Here is a quick start to get up and running with the mizr tool.
-Right now mizr is an R package without a CLI.
-A CLI is to come shortly
+Here is a quick start to get up and running with the mizr software package.

 ## Installing mizr